Certora/Documentation/docs/prover/cli/options.md

 **When to use it?**

-When the assertion regarding unbounded hashing is thrown, but it is ok for the prover to ignore cases where the length hashed values exceeds the current bound.
+When the assertion regarding unbounded hashing is thrown, but it is acceptable for the prover to ignore cases where the length hashed values exceeds the current bound.

 **Example**